 Note well: Please do not make 'FirstVisit' (Booking in/PAC) appointments with women during scheduled classes and please arrive at all practice with appropriate ID and dress.

 Students are required to have the skills to use and complete the requirements of documenting their practice using our on-line Midwifery Practice Portfolio 'DAISY M'.

 You do not have to purchase texts for this unit but as busy students who are also involved in midwifery practice, you may find it most useful to do so.
 Texts recommended for the unit will be used throughout your Midwifery course.

 Work placement, internships or practicums

 Students are required to undertake midwifery practice in a continuity of care experiences model this semester.
 While it is difficult to mandate numbers of continiuty experiences to have been started or completed in the first semsester, it is expected that at least half of the total numbers for the year will be commenced.
-Based on being ‘paired up' with named childbearing women, students for each woman will:

 There are variations of course between women and between experiences, so each ‘continuity experience' will be slightly different.
 For the purposes of this semester's requirements, it is very important that the student, under direct supervision, shares the lead carer role for each woman, whileever that is appropriate for the woman.

 In this semester, progress toward achieving the ‘midwifery minimum practice requirements' comes from working in the continuity of care model and rostered shifts of 240 hours.

 Students must follow all guidelines as per the Midwifery Practice Handbook.